westphae/geomag/README.md

 In particular, all test values provided with the official NOAA WMM are tested here, as well as the detailed example in the WMM technical paper.
 Please submit an issue on github if you notice any other issues.

+## Updating Coefficients
+Use go-bindata in the root directory to update the coefficients stored in binary form.
+Coefficients are currently updated through the WMM2020 model.
+First, unzip the new WMM zip file in the assets/wmm directory, then `go-bindata -o ../../../pkg/wmm/bindata.go WMM.COF` Inside the `bindata.go` file, change the package from `main` to `wmm`.
+Change the `Assets` function to `getAssets` and remove the `MustAsset`, `AssetInfo`, `AssetNames`, `AssetDir`, `bintree`, `_bintree`, `RestoreAsset`, `RestoreAssets`, and `_filePath` functions to produce cleaner godocs.

 ## License Info
 This software is based on the NOAA World Magnetic Model.